conda-forge/cfep/cfep-12.md

 github handles of the maintenance team members.

-A week would be given to the maintenance team to respond to the claim and a week would be given to address the issue.
+A week would be given to the maintenance team to respond to the claim and another week would be given to address the issue.
+The feedstock maintenance team may ask to extend the deadlines.

 If the issue is not addressed after the specified time period, the package will be moved to the broken label.